‘Timing Adjustable’ requires that you provide user controls to turn off, adjust or extend time limits.

-- If your website uses a time limit:
+If content on your website uses a time limit:

-- Give your users an option to turn off the time limit before it begins (for example, a landing page before the time-controlled page can display a message that shows your customers what to do); or
+- Give users an option to turn off the time limit before it begins (for example, a landing page before the time-limited page can display a message that shows users what to do); or

-- If your website has a feature that updates automatically (for example, with the latest football scores), you must allow your users to delay the frequency of the updates by at least ten times the default setting.
+If your website has a feature that is automatically updated (for example, with the latest football scores), you must allow users to delay the frequency of the updates by at least ten times the default setting.

-- The time limit is due to real-time events, like bidding in an auction.
+- The time limit is due to real-time events, like bidding in an auction or a livestream

 - The time limit is more than 20 hours.

 Take as much content outside of time limits as possible but consider your users’ security.
 For example, logging out of an account after a period of inactivity is a positive use of a time limit.